My Favorite Features in Ableton Live 10

 The A key

 A great new feature in Live 10 is how automation access is now as simple as hitting “a” on the keyboard.
-Although automation was well integrated into Live in previous versions (and functioned very satisfactorily, in my opinion), “how to see my automation” has always been a common issue for my students, and anyone used to Logic found Ableton’s approach a bit cumbersome.
-In fact, it has been an point that I quite often re-teach my students.
+Although was well integrated into Live in previous versions (and functioned satisfactorily, in my opinion), “how to see my automation” has been a common issue for my students.
+In fact, finding automation is something I quite often re-teach.
+Furthermore, anyone used to Logic found Ableton’s approach a bit cumbersome.

 While the efficacy of the a key remains to be seen, I suspect that it will alleviate confusion for beginners.
-I know that for me it has already sped up my workflow.
-I imagine I will be saying “A for automation” quite a bit moving forward.
-(Also, “M for MIDI” given that the compute MIDI keyboard is now off by default.)
+I know that it has already sped up my workflow.
+I imagine I will be teaching “A for automation” quite a bit moving forward.
+(Also, “M for MIDI” given that the computer MIDI keyboard is now off by default.)